ellbur/rstweaver/doc/source/tutorial.rst

 You can print some code but not add it to any file:

-.. weaver:: test7.rst exec block
+.. weaver:: new exec join

     .. haskell:: noeval